fberson/wvd/README.md

  - Set the WVD Host into drain mode (optionally)
  - Create the Workspace <-> App Group Association (optionally) The script is designed and optimized to run as PowerShell Extension as part of a JSON deployment.

+## Create-MSIXAppAttachContainer.ps1
+This scripts creates an MSIX app attach (vhd) container for a given MSIX files by:
+ - Creating a new VHD disk
+ - Initializing the disk
+ - Creating a partition on the disk
+ - Formatting the partition, including a customized label
+ - Creating the MSIX parent folder
+ - Extracting the MSIX into the parent folder on the mounted disk
+ - Output the Volume ID and Package name needed for the Staging step of MSIX app attach
+ - Dismount the disk

 ## Contributing